Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Meaning of and the Role of the Hamiltonian Constraint

 From the previous discussion, we understand that the phase-space momentum coordinates $p_{i}$ can be considered as generators of forward motion along the corresponding coordinates $q_{i}$, while the time and energy coordinate stand out in that $p_{0}$ will correspond to backward coordinate time transformation.
 In a similar way, the extended Hamiltonian $\boldsymbol{H}$ defines the evolution of a system's observables $f$ along a process parametrized by $\lambda$.
-In the observer's coordinate frame $\boldsymbol{H}$ defines the relevant phase space via $\boldsymbol{H}=0$ along with equations that tell the observer how the process will unfold from one stage (state), determined by a point in the phase\textendash space, to the nearby stage (state) - another point in the phase space.
+In the observer's coordinate frame, $\boldsymbol{H}$ defines the relevant phase-space via $\boldsymbol{H}=0$ along with equations that tell the observer how the process will unfold from one stage (state), determined by a point in the phase-space, to the nearby stage (state)---another point in the phase space.
 This is different from the Lagrangian formulation where the configuration space $M$ and its co-tangential space $TM$ that contains the coordinates and the velocities have to be ``predetermined'' in a way that has nothing to do with the Lagrangian $L$.
-The Lagrangian, however, tell us how the process should be embedded in the tangential space $TM$ by using the Euler-Lagrange equations of motion expressed in a specific laboratory coordinate frame.
-The phase-space, in this case, is determined by the initial conditions and it is expected to be a sub-manifold of $TM$ upon the evolution using the Euler-Lagrange equations.
+The Lagrangian, however, tells how the process should be embedded in the tangential space $TM$ by using the Euler--Lagrange equations of motion expressed in a specific laboratory coordinate frame.
+The phase-space, in this case, is determined by the initial conditions and it is expected to be a sub-manifold of $TM$ upon the evolution using the Euler--Lagrange equations.
 In the laboratory coordinate frame, the choice $\lambda=t$ is the natural first choice for the process parametrization.
-However, upon investigation of the system in the Lagrangian formulation one may arrive at the notion of a proper\textendash time $\tau$ that may be a more useful choice of parametrization of a process that should be detached from the choice of a laboratory coordinate frame in the sense that this is the unique laboratory frame where all the special velocities are zero and the time\textendash speed $u$ is 1.
-That is, in an arbitrary laboratory frame the various momenta are determined from $p_{\mu}=\partial L/\partial v^{\mu}$ and evolve according to Euler-Lagrange equations $dp_{\mu}/d\lambda=\partial L/\partial x^{\mu}$, but there is the unique co-moving frame where $v^{0}=dx^{0}/d\lambda=dt/d\lambda=1$ and $v^{i}=dq^{i}/d\lambda=0$.
+However, upon investigation of the system in the Lagrangian formulation one may arrive at the notion of a proper-time $\tau$ that may be a more useful choice of parametrization of a process that should be detached from the choice of a laboratory coordinate frame in the sense that this is the unique laboratory frame where all the special velocities are zero and the time-speed $u$ is 1.
+That is, in an arbitrary laboratory frame the various momenta are determined from $p_{\mu}=\partial L/\partial v^{\mu}$ and evolve according to Euler--Lagrange equations $dp_{\mu}/d\lambda=\partial L/\partial x^{\mu}$, but there is the unique co-moving frame where $v^{0}=dx^{0}/d\lambda=dt/d\lambda=1$ and $v^{i}=dq^{i}/d\lambda=0$.
 Then, for homogeneous Lagrangians of first-order the phase space should be determined by an additional requirement such as parallel transport that conserves the norm of the vectors ($dl/d\lambda=0$).